 There are many bright and passionate people doing good work across the county.
 The Wellness Collaborative exists to strengthen and knit together the work that is already being done, helping partners to work toward common goals.
 By working together, we can achieve greater results.

-OCWC currently meets regularly, and welcomes input and new partners as it works to support the transformation of Health and Wellness in Oxford County.
+OCWC currently meets regularly, and welcomes input and new partners as it works to support the transformation of health and wellness in Oxford County.

 Contact: